 Book a flight to Cape Town, and return with a new sense of wonder.

 Sandwiched between the Atlantic and Indian Oceans, Cape Town catches sea breezes from both sides making flights to Cape Town ideal for those looking to vacation in a moderate climate.
-Its peninsular location leaves it experiencing mild-mannered winters and comfortable summers with temperatures spiking no higher than 80 degrees F.
+Its peninsular location leaves it experiencing mild-mannered winters and comfortable summers with temperatures spiking no higher than 80 degrees.

-The best way to get downtown after your Cape Town flight is by hopping aboard a taxi or bus at the airport.
+The best way to get downtown after your Cape Town flight is by hailing a taxi or boarding a bus at the airport.
 In the city’s center, the cheapest option to get around is Cape Town’s public bus system.
-Save some money by buying your tickets ahead of time and in bulk—books of 10 tickets are sold.
+Save some money by buying your bus tickets ahead of time and in bulk—books of 10 tickets are sold.
 But be careful if you’re on a tight schedule.
 Posted drop-off and pick-up times are just estimates, and you don’t want to get stranded.
 If you’d rather take a taxi, you’ll be spending more money, but saving time.
-If you feel like doing the research, the tourism center offers shuttle buses to popular tourist attractions like the Table Mountain Cableway.
+If you have time to do the research, the tourism center offers shuttle buses to popular tourist attractions like the Table Mountain Cableway.

 Once your plane lands in Cape Town, make your way to the Victoria and Alfred Waterfront to grab something to eat and take a catamaran cruise, or head over to Boulders Beach to enjoy crystal-clear waters and a sandy shore home to thousands of penguins.
 To soak in more of Cape Town’s natural wonders, hike through the hilly terrain and local flora of Kirstenboch Gardens just outside the city.
 You can also take a cable car up to the summit of Table Mountain.
 Don’t forget to enjoy a glass of wine at the cafe while you enjoy the view.